Head of School and Grade 8 History Teacher

 Cara joined the TCPS faculty in 2010, as a Math Teacher and the Program Coordinator.
 In 2013, Cara became the 2 & 3 Homeroom Teacher at TCPS.
 Cara has a B.A. in Education Studies with a concentration in Elementary Education from Stonehill College, Massachusetts.
 She also has her M.A. in Mathematics Education from San Diego State University.
-Though she has been in San Diego for a few years, Cara is grew up in Rhode Island and lived and worked in the Boston area before moving to San Diego.
+Though she has been in San Diego for a few years, Cara grew up in Rhode Island and lived and worked in the Boston area before moving to San Diego.
 In the past, Cara has taught third grade in a public school, was a substitute teacher in Grades K-6, a tutor for third grade students, a test-prep tutor for middle school students, and a co-coordinator of a junior high tutoring program in Brockton, MA.
 Her goal as a teacher at TCPS is to help students become confident mathematicians and problem solvers.
 In her free time, she likes cooking and started a container vegetable garden this year so that she could cook with fresh vegetables.
 She loves to travel whenever possible, especially to the many beautiful places in California.

-Senora Sánchez Aguirre
+Señora Sánchez Aguirre

 Haley is the Science teacher for all ages at TCPS.
 She was born and raised in Moorpark, CA, which is in Ventura County.
-Haley received her BA from California Lutheran University in Liberal Studies with a minor in Spanish and a concentration in Art.
+Haley received her B.A. from California Lutheran University in Liberal Studies with a minor in Spanish and a concentration in Art.
 She also holds her M.S. in Educational Leadership as well as a certification to teach Gifted and Talented students.
 Before joining TCPS, Haley taught middle school science in Ventura for two years, elementary school in San Diego for two years, and another year teaching Science in Imperial Beach.
 She lives in Point Loma and enjoys spending time with her husband and dog, cooking, and exercising.
 Haley loves being a part of the TCPS family!

-Mark teaches Math from fifth grade to eighth grade.
-He brings over fifteen years of teaching experience to TCPS, including ten years teaching middle school math.
+Mark brings over fifteen years of teaching experience to TCPS, including ten years teaching middle school math.
 Mark grew up in the San Diego area and received his undergraduate degree from Revelle College at U.C.
 San Diego and his teaching credentials through San Diego State University.
 Prior to becoming a teacher, Mark was an environmental attorney for 15 years obtaining his J.D. degree from the University of Oregon and an LL.M. degree in energy law from the University of Utah.
 Mark found his true passion with teaching.
 He loves exploring math with middle school students while integrating math with science, technology and other subjects.
 Mark has been happily married for over 30 years and has two wonderful grown sons.
 He enjoys nature including hiking and nature photography.
 He is also fascinated by technology and has an on-line museum showcasing his collection of vintage typewriters, cameras, calculators and computers.

 Jan is the Administrative Assistant here at TCPS.
-She received a B.S. in Dietetics from University of California Davis.
-Jan spent the first part of her career as an Administrative Dietitian in Boston, MA and Berkley, CA. She also was the secretary for All Saints’ Episcopal School, and worked with their lunch program for 25 years.
+She received a B.S. in Dietetics from University of California, Davis.
+Jan spent the first part of her career as an Administrative Dietitian in Boston, MA and Berkeley, CA. She also was the secretary for All Saints’ Episcopal School, and worked with their lunch program for 25 years.
 Jan is an active member of the Daughters of the American Revolution and Society of Mayflower Descendants.
 Crocheting afghans for Project Linus keeps her fingers busy in the evenings.
 She is a self-described Alaska “junkie.”
 Each year Jan coordinates participation of TCPS in Naturalization Ceremonies for new citizens.
 Jan has been with TCPS since the 2006 school year.